-With an organisation having approved donee status from Inland Revenue, individuals can claim a tax rebate for a donation that they make to that organisation.
-In addition, companies and Māori authorities can claim a deduction for donations made to an organisation with donee status.
+Having approved donee status from Inland Revenue allows individuals to claim a tax rebate for donations that they make to charities.
+In addition, companies and Māori authorities can claim a deduction for donations made to charities with donee status.

-Registered charities receiving donations/koha generally receive donee status from Inland Revenue.
+Registered charities receiving donations/koha generally receive donee status from Inland Revenue, unless they operate overseas.

 As part of the application process to become a registered charity, organisations are asked if they intend to receive funds from donation/koha.
 If charitable status is approved, your details will then be supplied to Inland Revenue and donee status is usually granted.

 Further information is available at www.ird.govt.nz/roles/non-profits/donee-organisations-needing-to-register-with-charities-services(external link)